-Circular transducers may be provided with mounting and clamping rings, or with drawings to allow for local production of these.
-The mounting ring is welded to the hole prepared for the transducer, while the clamping ring fits around the edge of the transducer body.
-Bolts through the clamping ring into the mounting ring will secure the transducer between them.
+Large circular transducers are designed to be mounted using a mounting ring.
+A suitable mounting can be provided by Simrad, drawings are also available for local production.
+The mounting ring is welded to the hole prepared for the transducer.
+Bolts through the transducer body into the mounting ring will secure the transducer in place.
 Note that several transducers use direction guides to allow correct mounting.